pilarndev/Celebrities/README.md

-Celebrities is a web application that challenges users to guess the name of a famous person based on a drawn illustration.
+Celebrities is a web application that challenges users to guess the name of a famous person based on a pixel art illustration.
 The only hint provided is the number of letters in their name.
 Test your knowledge and see how many celebrities you can recognize!
 Try it out here https://celebrities-alpha.vercel.app/

 # React + TypeScript + Vite